 If it’s just a small group of friends, you can ask everyone to bring some plants, and let them mingle and figure out what they consider fair swaps on their own.
-Otherwise here’s a simple set of guidelines that involves having some paper tickets, jars or cups, painter’s tape, and a marker:
+Otherwise here’s a simple set of guidelines:

-- Everyone must bring at least one plant or item to trade.
+- Everyone must bring at least one labeled plant or item to trade.

-- Each plant gets a painter’s tape label with it’s ticket worth and it’s species written on it
+- Each plant gets a painter’s tape label indicating its species

 6) Promote your event